KoaLaYT/Cracking-The-Code-Interview-Question/docs/02-Linked-Lists.md

 📝 Reminder:

 -   For the follow up, if the result order is irrelevant, we can sort the list and then using two pointers to scan the list, which is `O(NlogN)` time

+### 2. Return Kth to Last

+> Implement an algorithm to find the kth to last element of a singly linked list.

+📝 Reminder:

+-   Using two pointers seems more straightforward to me than recursive methods.